pchagas72/T480-rice/README.md

 TODO:

-- Widgets
+- Eww
-    - Add eww or quickshell. | Done
+    - Add spotify widget (python backend)
     - Notification widgets.
     - Add desktop panel if there are no windows open in current workspace. | Done